-A nightly batch job creates a new PMAS.LOG file each day.
-The previous day's log file is renamed to .LOG-yyyy-mm-dd.
+A nightly cron job creates a new pmas.log file each day.
+The previous day's log file is renamed to .log-yyyy-mm-dd.

-1.9 Statistics
+1.8 Statistics

-Statistics about the messages processed by PreciseMail Anti-Spam Gateway can be generated using the pmas_stats program in PMAS EXE:.
-On VMS, a foreign symbol should be defined to execute the file.
+Statistics about the messages processed by PreciseMail Anti-Spam Gateway can be generated using the pmas\stats program in /pmas/bin/.
 It takes two parameters: the name of the log file and an optional output file name.
 If an output file name is not specified, the statistics information is written to your terminal.